AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/intacct-modules.md

 ### Set up a connection in Workfront Fusion {#set-up-a-connection-in-workfront-fusion}

-You can create a connection to your Intacct account directly from inside an Intacct module.
+You can create a connection to your [!DNL Intacct] account directly from inside an [!DNL Intacct] module.

 1. In any Intacct module, click **Add** next to the Connection field.
 1. Enter your Intacct credentials